swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 PCREVersionNumber -> <Int> '.' <Int>
 ```

 A conditional evaluates a particular condition, and chooses a branch to match against accordingly.
 1 or 2 branches may be specified.
 If 1 branch is specified e.g `(?(...)x)`, it is treated as the true branch.
-Note this includes an empty true branch, e.g `(?(...))` which is the null pattern as described in *top-level regular expression*.
+Note this includes an empty true branch, e.g `(?(...))` which is the null pattern as described in the [Top-Level Regular Expression](#top-level-regular-expression) section.
 If 2 branches are specified, e.g `(?(...)x|y)`, the first is treated as the true branch, the second being the false branch.

 A condition may be: